 One of the great things about the internet is the ability to share video.
 With HTML we can now use video without the use of Flash.
 This makes video more accessible as the controls are located in the DOM.
 However, to do accessible video right, you need to include captions and transcripts.

 In addition to making video accessible to those with hearing issues, having a transcript on the page can provide you localization of a video not always available in the local language.
-With a transcript on your page, you may increase your search engine rankings by making your content easily indexed by search engine crawl spiders.
+Transcripts also give all users an alternate way to access the information presented in a video.
+Additionally, with a transcript on your page, you may increase your search engine rankings by making your content easily indexed by search engine crawl spiders.

 So how do we pull off putting captions into a video after the video has been produced?
-Fortunately the HTML5 video tag has a solution for us.
-We have to provide a transcript file in either XML or a VTT as a track element after your video source files.
+Fortunately, the video element has a solution for us.
+We have to provide a transcript file as a track element after the video source files.

 But what do these track files look like?

-VTT is a specially formatted text document.
-It contains each of the queues numbered, followed by the start time & end time and finally the text.
+.vtt.
+This is a specially formatted text document.
+It contains each of the cues numbered, followed by the start time & end time and finally the text.
 It is recommended to include in the text the name of the person talking.
 Some styling can be included in the text via basic HTML elements like